jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     	(Instantly kill all selected unit(s).)
 ## (`toggleoutputid` | `toi`)
 #### Description:
-Toggle displaying units'id mode.
-Which will shows the unit's id on the sceen with a left click.
+Toggle displaying units' id mode.
+Which will shows the unit's id on the screen with a left click.

 #### Parameters:
     None
 #### Examples:
     > toi
-    	(Toggle displaying units'id mode.)
+    	(Toggle displaying units' id mode.)
     > toggleoutputid
-    	(Toggle displaying units'id mode.)
+    	(Toggle displaying units' id mode.)
 ## (`summon` | `sum`) `<UnitId>` `[PlayerId]` `[Amount]`
 #### Description:
 Spawn unit(s) at the centre of your camera location.
 >Note: It will also enable multi-selection, like Vikings and Samuro with Illusion Master.
-However, there are some issues that have conflict to `/ac` QA Cheat menu, which I recommand you first turn `/ac` on if you would like to use this command.
+However, there are some issues that have conflict to `/ac` QA Cheat menu, which I recommend you first turn `/ac` on if you would like to use this command.

 >Note: If your hero is Samuro, it will have some weird behavior for multi selection.